psteinroe/supabase-cache-helpers/docs/content/postgrest/server.md

 ## Invalidating Queries

-To invaldiate all queries for a specific table, you can use the `invalidateQueries` method:
+To invalidate all queries for a specific table, you can use the `invalidateQueries` method:

 ```ts
 await cache.invalidateQueries({